vivekuppal/transcribe/README.md

 Transcribe provides real time transcription for microphone and speaker output.
 It generates a suggested conversation response using OpenAI's GPT API relevant to the current conversation.

-## Why Transcribe over ecoute ##
+## Why Transcribe over other Speech to Text apps##
 - Use Most of the functionality for FREE
-- Choose between GPT 3.5, 4.0 or other models from OpenAI
+- Choose between GPT 4.0, 3.5 or other models from OpenAI
 - Upto date with the latest OpenAI libraries, faster
 - Install without python dependencies
 - Speech to Text